Isospin symmetry breaking of Cooper-Quartets in nuclei: Conclusion

 \section{Conclusion}

-In this paper we have presented a model to describe nuclear interactions at the nucleus level near the isospin breaking phase temperature by coupling SU(2) gluons, pions and quartets.
-We have also calculated and discussed the renormalization of the theory, the phase transition temperature and possible experimental observations.
-A comparison to the usual cooper pair type superconductivity was made.
-The phenomenons in our theory being quartet isospin superconductivity where the gluon gains mass.
-We have also studied how the isospin broken system of quartets affected the interactions described in the non-linear $\sigma$ model, becoming generally more probable.
+In this paper we have presented a model to describe nuclear interactions at the nucleus level near the isospin breaking phase temperature by coupling $\rho$ mesons, pions and cooper pair-quartets.
+The renormalization of the theory, the phase transition temperature and possible experimental observations were discussed.
+A comparison to the usual cooper pair type superconductivity was made, the microscopic model being analogous to the t-J model.
+The phenomenons in our theory being cooper pair-quartet isospin superconductivity where the $\rho$ meson gains mass.
+We have also studied how the isospin broken system of cooper-quartets affected the interactions described in the non-linear $\sigma$ model, becoming generally more probable.